Exeter is a UNESCO

 Upcoming Literary Events across Exeter & Devon

 Exeter City of Literature began hosting the Exeter branch of Silent Book Club in April 2024.
-In 2025 we’re expanding to two sessions a month!
+In 2026 we’re expanding to three sessions a month!

 If you would like to attend and would benefit from a book token to purchase a brand new release to read at Silent Book Club please contact us and we'd be happy to help.